By Max Mutter ⋅ Senior Review Editor ⋅ Oct 7, 2022

 While we find the short-term averages provided by the Yvelines Air Quality Tester to be quite useful, they likely won't be sufficient for those interested in tracking long-term air quality trends in their home.
 Doing so would require labor-intensive manual tracking of the unit's readings.
 Additionally, this unit's CO2 readings were consistently more than 10% off from those of our professionally calibrated CO2 meter.
 However, its CO2 readings were consistently 15% to 20% higher than expected.
 Since it typically read higher than the calibrated pro meter in our testing, we still feel it could be a useful tool for those wanting to make sure the CO2 concentration in their home doesn't get too high.
 Overall, this meter is a great and relatively inexpensive option for those that want to make sure the air quality in their home stays within acceptable limits during wildfire season or the cold winter months when proper ventilation becomes difficult.

-If you travel a lot and want to spot check the air quality in your hotel room, the Huma-i HI-150 is a great tool.
+If you travel a lot and want to spot-check the air quality in your hotel room, the Huma-i Advanced HI-150 is a great tool.
 This tiny monitor can easily fit in a front pocket and quickly boots up to provide a wide array of air quality measurements.
-The LCD screen is easy to read, and a simple green, yellow, red indicator light provides a quick reference for the current air quality.
+The LCD screen is easy to read, and simple green, yellow, and red indicator lights provide a quick reference for the current air quality.
 The single button allows you to scroll through each of the provided measurements.

 Since this device is geared towards travel and periodic use, it doesn't provide any of the long or short-term trends and averages one might be interested in when using an air quality meter in their home.
 Additionally, it doesn't provide an actual CO2 concentration, just a good, moderate, or poor readout along with a small bar chart.
 Still, based on our comparisons between this and professional-grade air quality and CO2 meters, we think it can provide valuable peace of mind when traveling to areas where air quality may be an issue.